 The Doctor of Nursing Practice (DNP) is a practice-focused degree that prepares nurses to function at the highest level of practice for the current healthcare environment based on a strong scientific foundation for practice.
 The online DNP programs emphasize evidence-based practice, leadership, cultural competence, organizational analysis and policy.
 Students prepare for advance practice roles and nursing faculty positions.
 The Doctor of Nursing Practice online format is flexible, although each cohort will be required to participate in residency requirements throughout the program.
 The Capstone Project is an integral part of the total program of study as well as the culminating activity.
 The project represents an original application of knowledge in the area of student specialization.
 The target benefits of the intervention or innovation designed by the student would be beyond the individual patient or family and focus more on institutions, patient populations or communities.

 The BSN to DNP program is designed for nurses who have a Bachelor of Science in Nursing and an active RN licensure.
-This program consists of 67-68 credits and three years of full-time study (5-9 credits per semester) over nine semesters.
+This program consists of 77 credits and four years of full-time study (3-8 credits per semester) over twelve semesters.
 Students achieve a Doctorate of Nursing Practice with a Family Nurse Practitioner specialization.

 MS/MSN to DNP Program